This chapter is about how to implement effective casework procedures.

 The closure of a matter is also an opportunity to thank the lawyers involved for the work they have completed and seek informal or formal feedback.

-In the interests of recording time and costs expended on pro bono matters, and to assist with evaluation of their pro bono programs, some firms include matter closure reports or evaluation forms as part of their pro bono matter management procedure.
+In the interests of recording time and costs expended on pro bono matters, and to assist with evaluation of their pro bono practices, some firms include matter closure reports or evaluation forms as part of their pro bono matter management procedure.
 The report may include information such as referral source, number of hours spent on a matter, reason for closing the matter, outcome of matter, feedback received from the client and/or within the firm, media attention received (if any), public relations (for example, media releases) and benefits to the client, lawyer, the firm and others from the matter.
-Evaluation of a firm’s pro bono program is discussed in more detail in Part 1.
-See Chapter 1.13 Evaluation.
+Evaluation of a firm’s pro bono practice is discussed in more detail in Part 1.
+See Chapter 1.13 Evaluation and Impact Measurement.